-On a client’s profile, there is a Medications tab where you can prescribe new medications and manage existing ones.
+On a client’s profile, you can access the Medications tab to prescribe new medications and manage existing ones.

 Note: To add ePrescribe to your account, see Adding ePrescribe to your SimplePractice account.